wttc-nitr/youtube-thumbs-blocker/README.md

 ## YouTube Thumbnail Blocker

-a browser extension for blocking youtube thumbnails for a distraction-free browsing.
+a browser extension for blocking youtube thumbnails & shorts(in feed & in search results) for a distraction-free browsing.

 ## Setting-up the project